glf30/map-filter-reduce-assignment/README.md

 # map-filter-reduce-assignment

-## 1. Geese Filter Problem
+## 1. filterGeese

-Write a function that takes a list of strings as an argument and returns a filtered list containing the same elements but with the "geese" removed.
+Write a function called filterGeese that takes a list of strings as an argument and returns a filtered list containing the same elements but with the "geese" removed.

 The geese are: